tsaopy/tsaopy.github.io/pages/basicusage.md

 Interactive version of the notebook at Google Colab [here](https://colab.research.google.com/drive/1Ed-LWcUAaPfMktbDX57c9tdV_v8XbyE3?usp=sharing).

-# Notebook 1: Basic Usage
+# Basic usage

-In this first notebook we will define a simple model, make a simulation with it, add some noise to the data, and see how to recover the original model using `tsaopy`.
+In this notebook we will define a simple model, make a simulation with it, add some noise to the data, and see how to recover the original model using `tsaopy`.

-## Making some data
+# Making some data

-We want to make some data by simulating the following model
+We want to make some data by solving the ODE

 $$ \ddot{x} + a_1\dot{x} + b_1x = 0\quad; \qquad x_0=1 \qquad v_0=0 \qquad a_1=0.3 \qquad b_1=1 $$